Frequently Asked Questions

 Each raft is guided by a river guide.
 We take pride in making sure our guides have been thoroughly trained on each river section.
 Your guide will instruct, teach and entertain you throughout the entirety of the tour.

-There is no experience required for any of our river trips.
+There is no experience required for any of our Class II-III river trips.
 However, we encourage experience for our more difficult, Class IV Whitewater Trips.
+Whitewater rafting is an outdoor adventure sport.
 Please feel free to call us with any concerns or questions about appropriate trips for your group.

 It is recommended but not mandatory.
 All guests are given Type V, US Coast Guard approved flotation devices (lifejackets).